 The book contains five full-length SAT practice tests.
 To help you get a good score during the practice tests, a step-by-step review guide by experienced teachers is around.
 Besides the five practice tests in the book, there are two more online.

 - Cost: Around $30

 - Pro: The book comes with a number of in-depth review materials that help make taking the SAT less daunting.

 - Con: According to some, some of the questions, especially for the Reading section, are harder than the SAT.

 Is mathematics your weakness and the thought of getting a 200 on the Math section, which is the lowest possible score, terrifies you?

-Then consider buying the McGraw-Hill Education SAT Elite.
+Then consider buying the McGraw-Hill Education SAT Elite (Amazon).
 That’s because many experts agree that the prep guide’s presentation of math concepts is rather strong.